 If misused, it can discolor the skin.
 Some will tell you that it turns the skin blue.

 It’s actually more of a bluish-gray color.
 However, if you ingest too much silver over a long enough time, you can develop argyria.
-It’s permanent and irreversible.
+It’s skin discoloration that’s permanent and irreversible.

 The lesson here?